marconetto/azadventures/chapter11/README.md

 ```
 runcmd:
     ...
+    ...
-    # Initial commands to:
+    # The first lines of this part, not placed here, contain initial commands to:
     #    (1) install Azure CLI in the CycleCloud VM
     #    (2) obtain and prepare password and ssh public key from Azure keyvault
-    # Full cloud-init available in the script source code
+    # Full content of this cloud-init file is available in the script source code
     ...
+    ...
+    # Install CycleCloud and CycleCloud CLI
     - apt-get install -yq cyclecloud8=8.4.0-3122
     - mv /tmp/$CYCLECLOUDACCOUNTFILE /opt/cycle_server/config/data/
     - /opt/cycle_server/cycle_server await_startup